hzeller/txtempus/README.md

 So I built my own 'transmitter', taking the [NTP] time of a Raspberry Pi and generating a modulated radio signal via GPIO pins.

-Since many other longwave time stations around the world use similar concepts of sending amplitude modulated time, other time services have been added.
+Since many other long-wave time stations around the world use similar concepts of sending amplitude modulated time, other time services have been added.